I’ve always been curious about NVIDIA’s GeForce Now game streaming service.

 Even though I went into this review with the wrong expectations, I like NVIDIA’s GeForce Now for the Shield TV.

-Initially, I wasn’t sure what the advantage was to using GeForce Now instead of launching the game from the Steam Link app or the app drawer.
+Initially, I wasn’t sure what the advantage of using GeForce Now instead of launching the game from the Steam Link app or the app drawer.